September 6, 2016 (Updated: May 4, 2023)

 On the most basic level, content marketing makes use of online content to meet a company’s marketing goals.
 These objectives can vary from business to business, and they might include anything from reaching new markets to retaining existing clients to developing a brand identity to making sales.
 The content that you use in these marketing campaigns also depends on your company’s goals.
 In most cases, it will include a mix of text-based and image-based material.

 Virtually every business needs some level of content marketing.
-In fact, an estimated 86 percent of business-to-consumer (B2C) companies use content marketing, and nearly 45 percent of business-to-business (B2B) companies rely on this marketing tool.
-In the foreseeable future, about 60 percent of companies plan to increase their content marketing budgets.
+In fact, an estimated 86% of business-to-consumer (B2C) companies use content marketing, and nearly 45% of business-to-business (B2B) companies rely on this marketing tool.
+In the foreseeable future, about 60% of companies plan to increase their content marketing budgets.
 In essence, no matter what type of business you run, you should be pursuing content marketing.

 When you’re first getting started with the content marketing process, you’ll typically follow a standard timeline.
-Establish a solid strategy before producing content, and don’t forget to measure the results.
+Create a solid strategy before producing content, and don’t forget to measure the results.

 First comes content marketing strategy, or developing ways to meet your company’s goals through effective marketing.
 Start by listing the reasons for creating content and the platforms you’ll use to market the material.
 Your strategy may include blogging, promoting content on company social media profiles, distributing content through email newsletters, or producing high-level white papers.

 This is also a good time to start organizing teams to handle each part of the workflow.
 You’ll need idea people, content creators, detail-oriented editors, rich media producers, and social media mavens.
 You may already employ staff members that fit the bill, or you might opt to contract some components to experienced creators, copywriters, and producers.